Differentially Private LQ Control: Abstract

 \section{Abstract}

 As multi-agent systems proliferate and share more user data, new approaches are needed to protect sensitive data while still enabling system operation.
-To address this need, we present a private multi-agent LQ control framework.
-We consider problems in which each agent has linear dynamics and the agents are coupled by a quadratic cost.
-Generating optimal control values for agents is a centralized operation, and we therefore introduce a cloud computer into the network for this purpose.
-The cloud is tasked with aggregating agents' outputs, computing control inputs, and transmitting these inputs to the agents, which apply them in their state updates.
+To address this need, this paper presents a private multi-agent LQ control framework.
 Agents' state trajectories can be sensitive and we therefore protect them using differential privacy.
-Differential privacy is a statistical notion of privacy enforced by adding noise to sensitive data (or functions thereof) before sharing it, and agents add noise to all data before sending it to the cloud.
-The result is a private multi-agent LQG framework in which agents' states are protected from both the cloud and other agents.
 We quantify the impact of privacy along three dimensions: the amount of information shared under privacy, the control-theoretic cost of privacy, and the tradeoffs between privacy and performance.
 These analyses are done in conventional control-theoretic terms, which we use to develop guidelines for calibrating privacy as a function of system parameters.
-Numerical results are provided to illustrate these results.
+Numerical results indicate that system performance remains within desirable ranges, even under strict privacy requirements.